Social Media Accessibility Checklist: 5 Quick Wins for Instagram & LinkedIn

 I can't tell you how many times I see posts with really cool information in them and then I think about the possibility that there are so many people out there who may not even be able to read them.

-Or they rely on a screen reader… and there’s no image description or alt text at all.
+The text is too small.
+The color combination makes it impossible to read.
+Or they rely on a screen reader… and there's no image description or alt text at all.

 I sigh and shake my head.